Friday, December 28, 2012

 I'm sorry for questioning your motives

-I'm sorry I am so frustrating and faulty
+I'm sorry I am so frustrating

 "I'm sorry"

-For having need
+For having a stated need

 and leaking a feeling